TimelordUK/jspurefix/README.md

 ## sample trade-capture-client.ts

 the method onApplicationMsg is called when a message is received.
-In this case the client has inherited from FixSession which carries out the session management.
+In this case the client has inherited from AsciiSession which carries out the session management.

 ```typescript
   constructor (public readonly config: IJsFixConfig) {